vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 Between 11 AM and noon, I made a trip to the Tarea Hall Pittman South Branch of the Berkeley Public Library.

+## Wednesday November 1

+In the evening, I made a trip to Walgreens to buy a few items, including an 8 lb dumb bell.
+I checked out shortly before 7 PM.